 Our school works hard to understand the issues and experiences that impact on the learning needs of our, unique, pupils.
 We use the Dimensions "Learning Means the World" curriculum in a cross curricular way as a basis to deliver a curriculum that is exciting, immersive and challenging, with a view to mitigating the impact of issues and building on positive experiences.
+Our curriculum follows the National Curriculum, which can be viewed here.
 By doing this our aim is that we will be empowering pupils' hearts as well as their minds.

 This curriculum is underpinned by four, highly relevant, world issues, known as the four Cs:-